Discovering Barcelona's Neighborhoods: A Guide for Renovation Enthusiasts

 Sarrià-Sant Gervasi – Green, Quiet, and Family-Friendly

 This is one of Barcelona’s most residential and upscale districts.
-It feels calm, safe, and spacious — very different from the city centre.
+It feels calm, safe, and spacious — very different from the city center.

 Excellent international schools nearby